isomerpages/nlb-photo-exhibition-chi/_all-walks-of-life/1-people-at-play.md

 breadcrumb: People at Play
 collection_name: all-walks-of-life
 ---
 Along with the influx of different migrant communities came numerous forms of leisure in early Singapore.
 The Chinese brought their traditional operas in various dialects; the Malays and Indians each introduced their own theatres, music and dances.
 The Europeans also had their fair share of influence on the leisure scene in Singapore.
-Western past-times, such as horse racing and social dancing, were integrated into local social life and became popular leisure pursuits of the well-heeled Asians.
+Western pastimes, such as horse racing and social dancing, were integrated into local social life, and became popular leisure pursuits of well-heeled Asians.
 Being a tropical island with dense forests, old Singapore offered opportunities for recreational swimming and beach-going, as well as sports hunting for the adventurous.
-All in all, multi-racial communities created a rich and diverse leisure culture which is evident in the photographs presented here.
+All in all, multi-racial communities created a rich and diverse leisure culture, which is evident in the photographs presented here.

 ![---](/images/partition.jpg)